-The Dungeons & Dragons®: Wrath of AshardalonTM Board Game is a cooperative Adventure game.
-You and your fellow Heroes must work as a team to succeed in the Adventures that unfold within the dungeon beneath the volcano.
+The Dungeons & Dragons: Castle RavenloftTM Board Game is a cooperative adventure game.
+You and your fellow Heroes must work as a team to succeed in the adventures that unfold within the castle.
 You either win together or lose together.

-Each player selects a Hero, who has come to Firestorm Peak to seek fame and fortune or to fight the evil hiding below the mountain.
-Choose from the Dragonborn Wizard, Human Cleric, Elf Paladin, Half-Orc Rogue, and Dwarf Fighter in this box, or a Hero from another D&D® Adventure System board game.
-The Heroes explore the dungeons below the mountain, find treasure, fight Monsters, and uncover mysterious chambers.
+Each player selects a Hero, who has come to Barovia to discover the secrets of Castle Ravenloft.
+Choose from the Dragonborn Fighter, Human Rogue, Dwarf Cleric, Eladrin Wizard, Human Ranger, or a Hero from another D&D® Adventure System board game.
+Heroes explore the dungeon beneath the castle, solve mysteries, fight Monsters, and uncover magic treasure.